-Myles also assists small and mid-sized business and entrepreneurs to form companies, draft contracts, operate their businesses lawfully, and protect their trademarks.
-He has supported clients across a wide range of industries, including retail and e-commerce, biotechnology, real estate and development, financial services, entertainment, agriculture, and food service.
+Myles also works with small and mid-sized business and entrepreneurs to form companies, draft contracts, operate their businesses lawfully, and protect their trademarks.
+He has supported clients across a wide range of industries, including retail and e-commerce, biotechnology, real estate and development, financial services, entertainment, agriculture, cannabis, and food service.

-In 2018, Myles was designated a “Top Lawyer” in the Sacramento Magazine
+In 2018 and 2019, Myles was designated a “Top Lawyer” in the Sacramento Magazine.

 Myles is admitted to practice law in all California state courts and the U.S. District Court for the Eastern, Northern, and Central Districts of California.